Aidan-275/group-project-repo/CONTRIBUTING.md

 8. Go to the **Services** tab again, go to **Docker-compose: group-project-repo > app**
 9. You should see that the app has ran inside the **Log** menu
 ---
+How to submit Pull Requests:
+1. Push your branch to GitHub
+2. Go to the repository on GitHub
+3. Click the button to open a Pull Request
+4. Choose the branch you want to merge **from** and **into**
+5. Add a summary of what changed
+6. Submit it
+7. Someone else reviews it, then merges it